Endometriosis

 Treatment of endometriosis

-Your doctor will discuss the various options with you, and help you decide which treatment is best.
+Treatment for endometriosis symptoms will depend on how bad your symptoms are, and if you want to have children in the future.
+Your doctor will discuss the various options with you, and help you decide which endometriosis treatment is best for you.

 Pain medicines

 Your doctor will probably suggest that you try a non-steroidal anti-inflammatory medicine (NSAID), such as ibuprofen to ease pain and discomfort.
 Paracetamol is an alternative that you can take alone or with an NSAID.
 You can buy these pain medicines over the counter from a pharmacy.
-Always read the patient information leaflet that comes with your medicine.
-If you have any questions, ask a pharmacist for advice.

 Hormone treatments

 Hormone treatments can help to reduce areas of endometriosis tissue and so lessen your pain.
-They aren’t suitable to treat endometriosis if you’re trying to get pregnant as they’re contraceptives.
+They aren’t suitable to treat endometriosis if you’re trying to get pregnant because they’re contraceptives.
 But they won’t have any effect on having children in the future.

 Your doctor may offer you the combined oral contraceptive pill.
-This may be for around six months at first, but if it’s helpful, you’ll usually be able to carry on taking it.
+This may be for around six months at first, but if it’s helpful, you can usually continue to take it.
+If that doesn’t help, or doesn’t suit you, there are two other types of hormonal treatment that your doctor may offer.

 Surgery